ACK-J/satellite-security/Labs/redLabs/Lab1/README.md

 - `tools/sat_gateway.py` — local validator for your crafted uplink packet
 - `assets/*.json` — samplerate + format metadata

-## Rules of Engagement (ROE)
-- **No RF transmission.** Work offline on the provided files
-- **No targeting real satellites or services.** This lab is a closed simulation
-- You may write your own tools/flows.
-Collaboration allowed, flag sharing not

 ## Hints
 - Symbol timing: a Mueller & Müller or Zero-Crossing clock recovery helps, but naive slicing works due to SNR
 - CRC: CRC‑16‑CCITT (X^16 + X^12 + X^5 + 1) of `[VER|SEQ|TYPE|LEN|PAY]` (no sync)
 - The second pass is noisier; improve your clock recovery or apply a matched filter

-## Safety
-Everything here is synthetic and self‑contained.
-No real‑world systems are involved.
-Do not transmit any RF signals

 ---